Report

 Notes

 1. These are “milestone” systems selected from the database Parameter, Compute and Data Trends in Machine Learning, using the same criteria as described in Sevilla et al. (2022, p.16): “All models in our dataset are mainly chosen from papers that meet a series of necessary criteria (has an explicit learning component, showcases experimental results, and advances the state-of-the-art) and at least one notability criterion (>1000 citations, historical importance, important SotA advance, or deployed in a notable context).
 For new models (from 2020 onward) it is harder to assess these criteria, so we fall back to a subjective selection.
 We refer to models meeting our selection criteria as milestone models.”
+Return

 2. This growth rate is about 0.2 OOM/year lower than the growth of training compute—measured in floating-point operations (FLOP)—for the same set of systems in the same time period.
 This is based on the 2010 – 2022 compute trend in FLOP for “all models” (n=98) in Sevilla et al. (2022, Table 3), at 0.7 OOMs/year.
 Roughly, my growth rate results from the growth rate in compute subtracted by the growth rate in GPU price-performance, estimated by Hobbhahn & Besiroglu (2022, Table 1) as 0.12 OOMs/year.
+Return

 3. These results are not my all-things-considered best estimates of what the growth rate will be from now on; rather, it is based on two estimation methods which combine training compute and GPU price-performance data to estimate costs historically.
 These methods seem informative but have strong simplifying assumptions.
 I explain my overall best guesses in point 3 of this summary, but those are based on more subjective reasoning.
-I base my cost estimates on reported hardware prices, which I believe are more accurate than on-demand cloud compute prices at estimating the true cost for the original developer.# This means my cost estimates are often one order of magnitude lower than other sources such as Heim (2022)
+I base my cost estimates on reported hardware prices, which I believe are more accurate than on-demand cloud compute prices at estimating the true cost for the original developer.# This means my cost estimates are often one order of magnitude lower than other sources such as Heim (2022).
+Return

 4. This is the mean cost predicted by linear regression from the start to the end of the period.
+Return

 5. For these large-scale results, I dropped the precision to one significant figure based on an intuitive judgment given the lower sample size and wider confidence interval compared to the “All systems” samples.
+Return

 6. It turns out that this difference in growth rate to Method 1 is just due to the smaller dataset, even though the cost estimates differ significantly (roughly twice as large as those of Method 1 on average) (see this appendix for further explanation).
+Return

 7. I included this result for completeness, but given the very small sample size and large confidence interval on the growth rate, I do not recommend using it.
+Return

 8. The growth rates obtained via Method 1 and Method 2 were aggregated using a weighted mixture of normal distributions implemented in this Guesstimate model.
 Note that the results given by Guesstimate vary slightly each time the model is accessed due to randomness; the reported value is just one instance.
+Return

 9. The mixture method aggregates the growth rates rather than fitting a new regression to a dataset, so I did not obtain a mean prediction for this method.
+Return

-10. See the "Long-run growth" bullet in this section of Cotra (2020) titled "Willingness to spend on computation forecast".
+10. See the “Long-run growth” bullet in this section of Cotra (2020) titled “Willingness to spend on computation forecast”.
+Return

 12. Sevilla et al. (2022) found that “before 2010 training compute grew in line with Moore’s law, doubling roughly every 20 months.
 Since the advent of Deep Learning in the early 2010s, the scaling of training compute has accelerated, doubling approximately every 6 months”.
+Return

 13. Several other significant costs are involved in developing and deploying ML systems, which I do not estimate.
 These costs include: